sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Mandatory
 * - 3.5.5.
   - You should publish details of your security testing strategy and, where possible, the results of each test.
-  - Knowledge that regular security testing occurs will help to ensure stakeholders, including researchers and {ref}`data provider <data_roles>`s, can trust that the data they work with or are responsible for is secure within a TRE.
+  - Knowledge that regular security testing occurs will help to ensure stakeholders, including researchers and {ref}`data providers <data_roles>`, can trust that the data they work with or are responsible for is secure within a TRE.
     If security flaws are identified in a test, it may not be sensible to publicise these until a fix is in place.
   - Recommended
 ```